mkunesch/tensoralgebra/README.md

   names reflect whether indices are up or down, the package does not convert the index type automatically.
 In my opinion it is much easier and clearer to do this by hand explicitly.
+* The implementation is optimised for small sizes (i.e. for a 4-vector or a 4x4 matrix, not for a vector with 100,000 components) and small datatypes (e.g. for Tensor<3, double> or Tensor<3, int>).

 This tensor package is a testing ground for a better tensor implementation in the numerical general relativity code [GRChombo](https://github.com/GRChombo/GRChombo).

-## Implementation note
+##Implementation note
 A rank-R tensor is implemented recursively as an array of rank-(R-1) tensors.
 Lazy evaluation is achieved using expression templates.
-Currently, operations which change the rank of a tensor, such as contracting two indices of a tensor with rank greater than 2, are not done lazily; this is work in progress.

 ## Prerequisites and usage examples
 Tensoralgebra works only with C++14 and has been tested with gcc, clang, and icc.
-Tensoralgebra is header-only so all that is needed is to include `Tensor.hpp` and `TensorAlgebra.hpp` (for tensor operations like the dot product).
+Tensoralgebra is header-only so all that is needed is to include `Tensor.hpp` and `TensorOperations.hpp` (for tensor operations like the dot product).

 Initialisation of a tensor works with nested initialiser lists:
 ```